zhenga8533/bbvw-wiki/docs/pokemon/palkia-origin.md

 ### Sprites

-Palkia-Origin has no sprites available in Blaze Black/Volt White.
+Palkia Origin has no sprites available in Blaze Black/Volt White.

 ### Cries